Ambigram Greeting Card Styles

 All Acrostic Ambigram Scripture Art designs can be sized to fit Greeting Card format.
 Here is a partial image of a favorite scripture, "Love Never Fails" (1 Corinthians 13:1-8), on a faded photographic background of an open Bible.

-As shown in the "Encouragement..." section above, I am also including photographic scripture-based greeting card options in regular text.
-If you don't see your favorite Bible verses listed above or on the Scripture Art page, please feel free to submit a Scripture Art or Greeting Card request.
+As shown in the "Encouragement..." section above, I am also including photographic scripture-based greeting card options in regular font typeface.
+If you don't see your favorite Bible verses listed above or on the Scripture Art page, please feel free to submit a Scripture Art or Greeting Card request via my Contact page.